jube-home/www.jube.io/_pages/training.md

 ![Training](/training.png)

-While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML ( Anti-Money Laundering) use case.
-The training is designed to support compliance efforts and is structured around the [Jube AML Monitoring Compliance Guidance](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf).
+While transaction monitoring encompasses a broad spectrum of activities, this training specifically focuses on the AML (Anti-Money Laundering) use case.
+The training is designed to support compliance efforts and is structured around the
+[Jube AML Monitoring Compliance Guidance](https://jube.io/JubeAMLMonitoringComplianceGuidance.pdf).
-This framework is intended to be adapted by compliance managers to align with your organization’s specific regulatory obligations, which are often derived from Financial Action Taskforce (FATF) guidelines and further reflected in the Wolfsberg Principles.
+This guidance is intended to be adapted by compliance managers to align with your organization’s specific regulatory obligations, which are often derived from Financial Action Taskforce (FATF) guidelines and further reflected in the Wolfsberg Principles.